cristinaperezpalma/enterprise-network-design-cisco/README.md

 ## High Availability

-Gateway redundancy is implemented using HSRP to ensure service continuity in case of device failure.
+Gateway redundancy is implemented using HSRP to ensure service continuity in case of multilayer switch failure.

 ![HSRP](screenshots/hsrp.png)